Here is Set holding the Was Sceptre:

 The Saluki is the oldest breed in the world with a pedigree that dates back 10,000 years.
 Originally a hunter of hare, jackal and gazelle it was the preferred hunting dog of ancient royal families.
 Today the breed is known for its speed and companionship.

 The three species above remain apex predators to this day.
-They have hunted together since time immemorial.
+They have a shared evolutionary path and have hunted together since time immemorial.